-High School / First-Year Student
+High School / New Student, Dual Enrolled, Early College Student

 Learn, grow, lead and make lifelong connections at Campbell University.